shedp/GithubTrackerReact/README.md

 # Change Log

-Created folders and files structure for project Created Welcome and Repo pages with functioning Navbar Created store, actions and reducers
+Created folders and files structure for project

+Created Welcome and Repo pages with functioning Navbar

+Created store, actions and reducers

 Created Search related components

-Removed Repo page and incooporated it into the homepage Error handling for users ith no repos
+Removed Repo page and incooporated it into the homepage

+Error handling for users with no repos

 Worked on Github inspired styling

 Created and added favicon

 Added placeholders

 # Technologies

 DATA: Github API

-react.js, Readux, Webpack, Redux-Thunk, AXIOS, vanilla css, dayjs
+DEV: react.js, Readux, Webpack, Redux-Thunk, AXIOS, vanilla css, dayjs

 # Wins & Challanges

 Wins

 Successfully aquiring data from API

 Created a functioning seaarch bar with redux

 Rendering data for each repo onto the same page

 Challenges

 Took a while to make sure all the error was handled correctly